When listing the best fabrics of all time, the lace fabric can’t be overlooked. It is a decorative fabric used in apparel.

 Manufactured lace may be made of synthetic fiber.
 A few modern artists make lace with a fine copper or silver wire instead of thread.

-Depending on a type, which is part of the discussion in this post.
+Depending on the type, which is part of the discussion in this post.
 Lace ranges from lightweight to heavy.

 What Are The Types Of Lace?